 Dignitary protection

-The Security Service is in charge of the security of some of the Royal family and of the MPs and government ministers.
-This dignitary protection is comprised of various elements which enhance security, the ultimate one being the protection provided by a close protection officer (body guard).
-In its dignitary protection work, the Security Service works closely with the Swedish Police Authority and others.
+The Swedish Security Service is in charge of the security of some of the Royal family and of the MPs and government ministers.
+This dignitary protection is comprised of various elements which enhance security, the ultimate one being the protection provided by a close protection officer (bodyguard).
+In its dignitary protection work, the Swedish Security Service works closely with the Swedish Police Authority and others.

-Dignitary protection work mainly involves preventive efforts which enable protected persons to do their work safely and securely while moving about freely and staying in close contact with the public.
+Dignitary protection work mainly involves preventive efforts which enable protected dignitaries to do their work safely and securely while moving about freely and staying in close contact with the public.

-The Service is in charge of the overall design of dignitary protection and of the close protection of the protected person.
-The Swedish Police is in charge of the remaining security aspects.
+The Service is in charge of the overall design of dignitary protection and of the close protection of the protected dignitaries.
+The Swedish Police Authority is in charge of the remaining security aspects.

 Dignitary protection provided for more than 400 positions